Paying Off a Consumer Proposal With a Loan

 - Start Rebuilding Credit.
 Once you’ve paid off your consumer proposal, you can start rebuilding your credit for a brighter financial future.
 Your credit score should improve so long as you handle the new debt responsibly.

 - Completed Obligation.
 If you pay off your consumer proposal early, you don’t have to worry about missing payments and any obligations will be fulfilled.

 - Remove Stigma.
 Being in a consumer proposal, unfortunately, does come with a stigma.
 Paying off your proposal sooner will help remove the stigma.

 - Interest Payments.
 Consumer proposals do not have interest payments, other loans do.
 If you take out a new loan, you’re going to end up paying more with the interest tacked on.

 - More Debt.
-Your consumer proposal freed you of debt.
-By taking out a new loan, you’re getting into debt again.
+Taking out a loan to pay off your consumer proposal means you’ll be taking on more debt.
 This is an added financial risk that some consumers may not want to take on.

 What happens to my debt when I file a consumer proposal?
 Click here to find out.

 How to Pay Off Your Consumer Proposal Early Without a Loan

 If taking out more debt to pay off your consumer proposal isn’t a good option for you, there are alternate ways you can pay off your consumer proposal early.
 You may have to work a little harder to pay down the consumer proposal quickly, but it is definitely worth it to be free of the obligation.

 - Increase your payment frequency.
 Instead of making monthly payments, make weekly or bi-weekly payments.
 Budgeting will be easier this way, particularly if you align payments with your pay cheque schedule, and you’ll be able to complete your payments quicker.